chris-prenissl/chris-prenissl.github.io/_posts/2024-02-11-flutter-as-android-developer.md

 As a software developer I came across different languages and felt just at home with Kotlin for Android.
 Flutter uses yet another programming language and in the past non-native cross-platform frameworks had a bad reputation.

-This article is about how Flutter with Dart surprised me, how it is different/similar to Android and what I learned in the last couple of months.
+This article should give an overview on Flutter with Dart, how it is similar to Android and some thoughts on using it.

 ## Dart - Another programming language
 There are many well established programming languages.
 So why did the Flutter Team to decide to use another one?
-In the official _[Flutter FAQ](https://docs.flutter.dev/resources/faq#why-did-flutter-choose-to-use-dart)_ it is state stated that several reasons like "Fast allocations", "Predictable, high performance" and "Object-orientation" helped to decide for Dart as the main language, but the main reasons were probably the *JIT* (Just-In-Time compiler) with the possibility to instantly reload the current view or the app on device after code change, and the Ahead-Of-Time compiler.
+In the official _[Flutter FAQ](https://docs.flutter.dev/resources/faq#why-did-flutter-choose-to-use-dart)_ it is stated that several reasons like "Fast allocations", "Predictable, high performance" and "Object-orientation" helped to decide for Dart as the main language, but the main reasons were probably the *JIT* (Just-In-Time compiler) with the possibility to instantly reload the current view or the app on device after code change, and the Ahead-Of-Time compiler.

 The first thing I instantly liked was the JIT features like *Hot Reload* for loading code changes and reloading the current state and *Hot Restart*, which is the same as Hot Reload but restarts the app and therefore the app's state is lost.

 The deployment to the *Dart VM* which is used to run the Flutter code takes much less time than recompiling native code.
 Since Flutter also can use native code, there is a reason to recompile native code and redeploy the app when changed.
 You can also find other cases where the *Hot Reload* / *Hot Restart* won't succeed under _[Hot Reload](https://docs.flutter.dev/tools/hot-reload)_.
+Since newer Android Studio Versions you can preview your Compose Views more easy on different screen sizes at once _([Compose Previews](https://developer.android.com/jetpack/compose/tooling/previews))_.
+On Flutter you have to use the package device_preview on an actual device.
+ Since Android Studio Giraffe you can use _[LiveEdit](https://developer.android.com/jetpack/compose/tooling/iterative-development#live-edit)_ to recompile your UI but only for Compose 1.3 (more limitations apply).
+In Flutter Hot reload was there at the beginning and and is not limited to the UI.

 As a Kotlin Developer it didn't take much time to understand the language features and syntax of *Dart*.
 Some parts like double colons at the end of the line and function declarations felt like C/C++.
 Other parts like dynamic types and extensions